This is something I wonder about sometimes, which a certain Tweet caused me to reflect on again:

 3. Importance of Character(s) Involved

-It really doesn’t matter that some cute grey-haired dude got gobbled up in the first season of Attack on Titan, because I don’t remember his name (still don’t).
+It really doesn’t matter that some cute grey-haired soldier got gobbled up in the first season of Attack on Titan, because I don’t remember his name (still don’t).
 How do you judge a character’s importance?
 By their screen-time?
 By their popularity in the fandom?
 I think both are valid, and the first really affects the latter.
 I would also say that their ability to impact the plot with their decisions, or the amount of influence they have on the protagonist(s), are pretty central to their importance.

 4. Relevance to the Central Quest

-5. Whereabouts in the Series
+5. Timing in the Series

 It’s interesting how we generally don’t seem to consider something a spoiler if it happens in Episode 1.
 Like, cool, we all know that kids don’t really get adopted in Promised Neverland, and that Eren’s mom dies in Attack on Titan.
 If you didn’t, you would have found out soon enough.
 Most of the time, the first episode spoiler is already in the synopsis.
 But it’s iffy if you talk about a death in Season 3 without a spoiler warning.
 We all know that lips should be sealed when it comes to final episodes, but how many episodes into a series does it take before it stops being “early on,” especially in a 12-episode anime?